huggingface/huggingface_hub/docs/source/en/guides/upload.md

 uploads on machines with very high bandwidth.
 To use it, you must install it (`pip install hf_transfer`) and enable it by setting `HF_HUB_ENABLE_HF_TRANSFER=1` as an environment variable.
 You can then use `huggingface_hub` normally.
 Disclaimer: this is a power user tool.
 It is tested and production-ready but lacks user-friendly features like progress bars or advanced error handling.
+For more details, please refer to this [section](https://huggingface.co/docs/huggingface_hub/hf_transfer).

 ## (legacy) Upload files with Git LFS